cysouw/diathesis/text/c03_summaryDia.md

 ### *Resultatakkusativ* {#sec:summary-resultatakkusativ}

 The unmarked ~~Resultatakkusativ~~ (full discussion in [@sec:case-accusative-addition]) is highly similar to the ~~Optionaler Akkusativ~~ diathesis ([@sec:summary-optionaler-akkusativ]).
 In both diatheses, the same verb can be used both with and without an accusative argument.
-The special characteristics of verbs like *singen* 'to sing' [@next] is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
+The special characteristics of verbs like *laufen* 'to walk, to run' [@next] is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
 The difference between an unmarked added accusative and an unmarked dropped accusative is arguably small, and it remains to be seen whether this separation can be backed up by further distinguishing grammatical characteristics.

 ::: ex
 a.
-Er singt.
+Er läuft.
 b.
-Er singt ein Lied.
+Er läuft den Marathon.
 :::

 ### *Präverb Akkusativ* {#sec:summary-praverb-akkusativ}